Big Game Transport Rules

 North Dakota Game and Fish Department district game wardens will be enforcing all CWD transportation laws.

-Hunters are encouraged to plan accordingly and be prepared to quarter a carcass, cape out an animal, or clean a skull in the field, or find a taxidermist or meat locker within the unit or state who can assist.
+Hunters are encouraged to plan accordingly and be prepared to quarter a carcass, cape out an animal, or clean a skull in the field, or find a taxidermist or meat locker within the unit or state to assist.

 Game and Fish maintains several freezers throughout the region for submitting heads for CWD testing, beginning Sept.
 1.